-This clause will describe the scope of the corresponding service specification.

-The present document specifies the stage 3 protocol and data model for the <NNF, e.g. Nsmf> Service Based Interface.
-It provides stage 3 protocol definitions and message flows, and specifies the API for each service offered by the <NF, e.g. SMF>.
+The present document specifies the stage 3 protocol and data model for the Ndcmf Service Based Interface.
+It provides stage 3 protocol definitions and message flows, and specifies the API for each service offered by the Data Channel Media Function (DCMF).

 The 5G System stage 2 architecture and procedures are specified in TS 23.501 [2] and TS 23.502 [3].